Hsgngr/Split-Flap-Display/Devlog.md

   -d '{"text":"MANDA","center":true,"speed":15}'
 {"message":"Reveal executed","type":"success"}%
 ```
-[TODO] I tried to add it to the web server so that it would work with the UI but not succesful yet.
+[DONE] I tried to add it to the web server so that it would work with the UI but not succesful yet.
 Will check out later.